bitnami/charts/bitnami/kubeapps/README.md

 ## Prerequisites

-- Kubernetes 1.15+ (tested with Azure Kubernetes Service, Google Kubernetes Engine, minikube and Docker for Desktop Kubernetes)
+- Kubernetes 1.16+ (tested with both bare-metal and managed clusters, including EKS, AKS, GKE and Tanzu Kubernetes Grid, as well as dev clusters, such as Kind, Minikube and Docker for Desktop Kubernetes)
 - Helm 3.0.2+
 - Administrative access to the cluster to create Custom Resource Definitions (CRDs)
 - PV provisioner support in the underlying infrastructure (required for PostgreSQL database)